HectorRicardo/thingworx-connect/README.md

   // just as Thingworx infotables. const infoTable = await ThingTemplates['GenericThing'].GetImplementingThings().infoTable();

+  // This will return only the rows of the resulting infotable, droping down the datashape.
+  // If any of the infotable fields is also an infotable, that nested infotable will also have its datashape dropped. const infoTableRows = await Things['MyThing'].GetTreeLikeOrg().rows();

   // This will return a json.
   const json = await Things['Utilities'].GetMetadataAsJSON().json();